Artem45464/Artem45464/README.md

-# Artem Petrov 👋
+# About Me: 👋

-## About Me
-I'm Artem Petrov, a software engineer that dabbles in content creation.
-At heart, I'm a true nerd, passionate about improving my craft and sharing my experiences with others!
+Hey!
+I'm Artem
+I'm a software developer interested in
+ 🖥️ Web Dev